COVID-19 and Transportation Operations

 During the COVID-19 crisis the Transportation Department and its contractors have continued work on construction projects and staff have continued to perform critical maintenance operations to ensure the transportation system functions safely and efficiently.

-As part of the overall City of Bellevue effort to comply with the order, the Transportation Department has put in place several measures to keep the general public and department staff safe.
+As part of the overall City of Bellevue effort to comply with the orders, the Transportation Department has put in place several measures to keep the general public and department staff safe.
 They include:

 - Employees whose jobs do not require them to be in the field are working remotely to maximize social distancing